josephguscott/PhyST/README.md

 - EMBOSS (if TNT used): https://emboss.sourceforge.net/download/
 - IQ-Tree: http://www.iqtree.org/

-All binaries are required within the 'lib/' folder.
+All binaries should be added to PATH.

 Currently, PHYST is ran using the following command:
 ~~~~